 You can also do the same via Command prompt.
 Here are the commands, paste them one by one in your Command prompt Window.

-Click on the Start, Search for the command prompt and open Command prompt as an administrator.
+Click on the Start, Search for the command prompt, and open the Command prompt as an administrator.

 To understand the current status of your paging file, type the following and press Enter.

 Type the following command to switch from Automatically manage paging file size for all drivers to the custom page file.